mamoruimade/chatWithPpt/Readme.md

   - Tracks PowerPoint file updates and re-extracts text only if the file is modified.
 - **Error Logging**: Logs errors to a dedicated folder for debugging.
 - **JSON File Handling**: Allows users to interact with previously extracted JSON files.
+- **Streamlit Web Interface**: Provides a user-friendly interface for uploading PowerPoint files, extracting text, and interacting with the AI.

 ---